 Ancient vineyards sit alongside the orchards, which provide intense and intriguing grapes.
 Unfortunately, as Calabria remains Italy’s most non-industrialized area, its wine industry has also suffered from underdevelopment.
 However, that started to change recently when a group of passionate winemakers began Calabria’s wine revolution.

-With countless interesting wines to try, a visit to Italy is a must.
+With countless interesting wines to try, visiting Italy is a must.
 Explore more of Italy’s winemaking past on a Southern Italy Yacht Charter.

 Red Wines of Calabria